 Are you currently looking for the right space management software solution for your office?
 Well, then, you are good luck.
 The shift towards hybrid work models and flexible work schedules has greatly increased the necessity of having one and also the number of choices available for customers to choose from.

-Behind every successful workplace there is a well-founded space management strategy, often accompanied by a data powered space management system.
-A space management system is designed to assist facility and office managers to properly handle the control, supervision and management of a business real estate portfolio or physical assets.
+Behind every successful workplace, there is a well-founded space management strategy, often accompanied by a data-powered space management system.
+A space management solution is designed to assist facility managers as well as office managers in properly handling the control, supervision, and facilities management of a business real estate portfolio or physical assets.
 But what system should you opt for?
-And what should it have to ensure that you can manage your office space effectively?
-Let us cover some of the key principles of a space management system, so you can make the best choice for your business and choose the right space management software.
+And what should it have to ensure that you can manage your office space utilization effectively?
+Let us cover some of the key principles of a space management system so that you can make the best choice for your business and choose the right space management software.

 What is a Space Management system?

-Let’s start with some basics.
-A space management system or a space management system is often seen as a sub-branch of an integrated workplace management software (IWMS).
-IWMS is all types of software that seeks to improve the overall infrastructure, maintenance, and usage of facilities.
+Let's start with some basics.
+A space management system or a space management solution is often seen as a sub-branch of integrated workplace management software (IWMS).
+IWMS is all types of software that seek to improve the overall infrastructure, maintenance, space planning, and usage of facilities.
 This can include maintenance control and reporting, management av fault reports, and resource supervision.
 Space Management systems as a sub-branch generally focus on space layout and the resources that are included in that space.
-Space management systems is thus used as a tool for effective control, supervision, and management of a space which can include single assets like desks and meeting rooms, all the way to entire floors, buildings, or multiple buildings.
+Space management systems are thus used as a tool for effective control, supervision, and management of a space which can include single assets like desks and meeting rooms, all the way to entire floors, buildings, or multiple buildings.

 Why is space management important?

 Key Principles of a space management system to look for

 When looking for a space management and workplace management system, it is important to keep some of the key principles of a space management system in mind so that you can weigh the functions of each system in an effective manner.
 Here are some of the most important principles when it comes to space management and space utilization.